-Casey Anthony Has Spoken Out About Her Daughter's Death For The First Time
+Casey Anthony Spoke Out About Her Daughter's Death

 It's been almost six years since the murder trial for the death of Caylee Anthony captured America's macabre fascination, and all that time the woman at the center of the case has remained silent — until this week.
 Casey Anthony finally spoke out about her daughter's death Monday in an extended interview with the Associated Press, divulging about her life after the trial and what she really thinks happened to her daughter.